LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/categories-of-errors.rst

 .. index::
    single: error; logic

-The third type of error is the **logic error**.
+The last type of error is the **logic error**.
 If there is a logic error in your program, it will run successfully and *not* generate any error messages.
 However, the program will not work as intended.

 The characteristic of logic errors is that the program you wrote is not the program you wanted.